 NATIONAL PARKS

-Today there are 19 national parks, covering over 3% of South Africa’s total land area.
+South Africa is home to 20 national parks, covering over 3% of the total land mass.
+They are managed by SANParks (South African National Parks) and protect the unique biodiversity the country has to offer.
 Many of these parks offer a variety of accommodations which makes them perfect to explore the natural beauty from within.
 The oldest and best-known park is Kruger National Park and was proclaimed in 1898.
 Together with the Table Mountain National Park they are the most visited tourist attractions.

 Addo Elephant National Park